 Olympic Energy Systems, Inc. P.O.
 Box 156 Huron, OH 44839

-SEE our new product brochure for the Tensioned Cable Mount, a patent pending design for an alternative method of mounting solar panels on roofs or on the ground.
+SEE our new product brochure for the Tensioned Cable System, a patented design for an alternative method of mounting solar panels on roofs or on the ground.
 KITS now ON SALE!

 Edison Solar & Wind is a local solar firm, qualified to install the systems (>2KW) qualifying for the state grant.
 OES Solar (our informal name for the Ohio Office) will do a free visit to discuss solar energy and the system options, then you can proceed with your choice of installer.
 Edison Solar & Wind's website provides a very good overview of solar, including a simple schematic, links to further information, and their development process.